Clubs

 To Apply: You can start reading NOW and attend the first meeting in the fall.
 All students interested in being part of OBOB will be welcome.
 The official battle at Regionals allows only 5 students to participate, however, there is no limit to the number of students allowed on the team before Regionals.
 ALL ARE WELCOME!

 NOTE: The titles chosen by OBOB (Oregon Battle of the Books) have been selected by a committee based on nominations.
 Blanchet Catholic School has no influence on the selection of these titles.
 No student in the club is required to read any title he/she or a parent finds of concern.
-A decision to not read a book, based on concerns over content, will not prevent a student from participating in the club.
+A decision not to read a book, based on concerns over content, will not prevent a student from participating in the club.

-2020-2021 Reading List
+2021-2022 Reading List

-- 9th to 12th Grade Division
+9th to 12th Grade Division

 6th to 8th Grade Division